-#187-CIVIL WAR SALE: A SOLDIER'S LETTER TO HIS "DEAR WIFE"
+A CIVIL WAR SOLDIER'S EMOTIONAL LETTER TO HIS "DEAR WIFE"

 "I should just not feel that I was making you unhappy....What can have come between us?"

-When I was looking for war date documents, letters home, draft information and payments made for soldiers to enlist I stumbled upon this letter, which I suspect would generally be ignored by most collectors.
+When I was looking for war date documents, letters home, draft information and payments made for soldiers to enlist I stumbled upon this letter, which I suspect would generally be ignored by some collectors.

 If you are deeply interested in the war and significant letters, this one doesn't mention Grant or Lincoln or the story of some important person.
 But "Dear Wife" is very meaningful and through the pages you can see what soldiers had to battle besides Confederate troops.